6 Ways to Enjoy the Outdoors Like a Local

 Enjoying “Old Florida”

 Locals love their Crescent Beach.
 And with good reason.
 It’s got a laid-back vibe that’s palpable from the sandy beach to the local restaurants.
 Named for its distinct shoreline shape, Crescent Beach is wide and uncrowded, offering plenty of space for families to spread out and enjoy the sun and surf.
 And because it’s at the very south end of Florida’s Historic Coast, it’s a bit off the beaten path, which locals feel gives it a more “old Florida” flavor.
-And speaking of flavor, you’ll find plenty of local favorites such as Paula’s Beachside Grill where you can feast on a burger and some cold brews under a shady umbrella.
-Or if you’re in the mood for fresh fish, South Beach Grill is a favorite with locals for its fish tacos, crab cakes, and fresh-caught shrimp.
+And speaking of flavor, you’ll find plenty of local favorites such as Crescent Beach Bar & Grill where you can feast on a burger and some cold brews under a shady umbrella.
+Or if you’re in the mood for fresh fish, Safe Harbor is a favorite with locals for its fish tacos, crab cakes, and fresh-caught shrimp.

 Boating and Canoeing